- Home

 Look Good Feel Better program

-This free two-hour program teaches men, women and teens how to use skin care, hats and wigs to help restore appearance and self-esteem during and after treatment.
-Call 1800 650 960 or visit Look Good Feel Better for more information and to book into a workshop.
+This free 2-hour program teaches adults and teens of any gender how to use skin care and hats to feel more confident during and after treatment.
+Visit Look Good Feel Better to book into a workshop.
+They can also send you a confidence kit if you can’t attend in person.

 My sexual partner has always wanted to have sex with me – this made me feel good about myself after my surgery and when my head was shaved.
 He didn’t care – he just loved my body anyway.